 Weaver points to Alberta, Manitoba, Quebec and P.E.I. as examples of other jurisdictions that have stronger measures put in place to protect against foreign ownership and he feels B.C. is behind the times.

 He also says the Agricultural Land Reserve and Agricultural Land Commission, the current organizations that ensure farmland is used only for farming, don't go far enough to address the issue of beginner farmers not being able to afford land to start working on.

 "The single biggest barrier to young people becoming farmers is access to affordable land," says Weaver.
 "So, it's important that the price of this land not get out of control, so nobody can actually afford it other than speculative investors."

-The legislation he floated in the fall of last year set the size at five acres across the province.
-Now, Weaver has opened the size restrictions up to consultation, as he recognizes a farmer in Metro Vancouver has different land requirements than a rancher in the Cariboo Region.
+The legislation he floated in the fall of last year set the at five acres across the province.
+Now, Weaver has opened the restrictions up to consultation, as he recognizes a farmer in Metro Vancouver has different land requirements than a rancher in the Cariboo Region.

 Cariboo rancher Lynda Atkinson says the key issue is making sure the roughly five per cent of B.C. that's zoned for agricultural use is only used for agriculture.
 She says government has struggled with this issue for years and Weaver's proposed ban may not be the solution.

 She says investing in farmlands across the world is the new way to use money and while it's not always to the benefit of farmers, the pressures on agricultural land users don't always come from foreign owners.